Slimebro1231/Xinfluencer/flow.md

 ## 8. Future Enhancements

+**These modules are represented in the dashed “Future Modules” node of the diagram.**
 * **Multi‑lingual switch**: add language‑specific adapters & embeddings.
 * **On‑device summariser**: distil daily streams into trend reports.
 * **Synthetic user simulator**: generate interaction traces to pre‑train behaviour policy before launch.

 ---